Post Doctoral Fellowships

 Candidates will be expected to include a research proposal as part of their application and outline any teaching commitments they will have.
 They must also supply details for two, external referees able to evaluate their proposal.
 It is the responsibility of the applicant to send their referees the correct reference form (available for download under the referees section of their online application form or here) and to ensure that references are submitted by the referee deadline.

-Preference will be given to cases where candidate is likely to remain in Europe and strengthen European Jewish Studies there.
+Preference will be given to cases where candidate is likely to remain in Europe and strengthen European Jewish Studies.

 Award amounts will vary according to the local costs of living, tuition fees and individual needs.

 For more information about the application process and the Foundation’s funding priorities in this area you are welcome to view the notes of guidance and a sample of the application form.